oschweitzer/learning-resources/angular_lesson.md

 #### Custom structural directive

 We can also create some custom structural directive.
 To do that, and because the `*` before the directive will transform it to a `ng-template`, we will need access to the template code inside `ng-template`.
 This is done by injecting the template (of type `TemplateRef`) in the directive constructor.
-The other thing we might want is an access to the view to know where to render the template for example.
+The other thing we might want is access to the view to know where to render the template for example.
 This is done by injecting a reference to the view container (of type `ViewContainerRef`).

 ```typescript
 import {Directive, Input, OnInit, TemplateRef, ViewContainerRef} from '@angular/core';